Festivals and Events

 Shopping divas make it a tradition to kick off the shopping season here in New Ulm.
 Eat, stay and play on either of the two weekends.
 The New Ulm Specialty Shops have joined together for open houses, tasty treats, events and giveaways.

-The Crafters Holiday Boutiques will again host open houses throughout the city on the first weekend of the Shopping Opener.
+The GnomeMade Artisan Market will host open houses throughout the city on the first weekend of the Shopping Opener.

 Don’t miss all of the creative energy that this town has to offer!
 Grab your gear, polish up your charge card and plan a visit to New Ulm for Shopping Opener.